wagiminator/ATtiny13-ContinuityTester/README.md

 - Connect your programmer to your PC and to the ATtiny.
 - Open the makefile and change the programmer if you are not using usbasp.
 - Open a terminal.
-- Navigate to the folder with the makefile and main.c.
+- Navigate to the folder with the makefile and sketch.
 - Run "make install" to compile, burn the fuses and upload the firmware.

 # References, Links and Notes